gertrude-app/web/docs/app/src/pages/unblocking-guide.md

 ## Isolate network activity

 Your computer is constantly making network requests to a myriad of websites and services.
-The vast majority of these don't cause you any noticable problem, and don't need to be unblocked.
+The vast majority of these don't cause you any noticeable problem, and don't need to be unblocked.
 But, all those requests can make it _hard to find out which request DOES need to be unblocked._ For this reason, probably the number one thing you can do to make it easier to find what to unblock is **isolate network activity:**